December 21, 2014 | 3:00pm

 Stephen Stubbs, who won the GRAMMY Award as conductor for Best Opera Recording 2015, spent a 30-year career in Europe.
-He returned to his native Seattle in 2006 as one of the world’s most respected lutenists, conductors, and baroque opera specialists and in 2014 was awarded the Mayor’s Arts Award for ‘Raising the Bar’ in Seattle.
+He returned to his native Seattle in 2006 as one of the world’s most respected lutenists, conductors, and baroque opera specialists.

-In addition to his ongoing commitments to PMW and BEMF, other recent appearances have included Handels’ Giulio Cesare and Gluck’s Orfeo in Bilbao, Mozart’s Magic Flute and Cosi fan Tutte for the Hawaii Performing Arts Festival and Handel’s Agrippina for Opera Omaha.
-In recent years he has conducted Handel’s Messiah with the Seattle, Edmonton and Birmingham Symphony orchestras.
+In addition to his ongoing commitments to PMW and BEMF, other recent appearances have included Handels’ Giulio Cesare and Gluck’s Orfeo in Bilbao, Mozart’s Magic Flute and Cosi fan Tutte in Hawaii and Handel’s Agrippina and Semele for Opera Omaha.
+He has conducted Handel’s Messiah with the Seattle, Edmonton and Birmingham Symphony orchestras.

 Stephen is represented by Schwalbe and Partners (schwalbeandpartners.com).